apparebit/tsutsumu/README.md

 >>>
 ```

-Those are just the four files we expected:
+Those are just the four files we expect:

   * `spam/__init__.py` contains `spam`'s package module;
   * `spam/__main__.py` is the package's main entry point;